 Glug!
-Local vineyards to support in English Wine Week
+Local vineyards to visit this summer

 English wine is officially having a moment - and what better time to try it than in English Wine Week?
 Top up your glass with a drop from one of these local Suffolk and Cambs vineyards.

 What?
 Saffron Grange is well-known in the area for its award-winning sparkling wine.
-The family-run vineyard has been running on the site since 2008 and the team now have four delicious wines for you to buy.
+The family-run local vineyard has been running on the site since 2008 and the team now have four delicious wines for you to buy.
 And why the Woolly Mammoth logo, we hear you ask?
 That’s because tusks and teeth of these ancient giants have been unearthed in the River Slade which runs along the bottom of the site!

 Where?
 It’s based in Little Walden, just on the border of Cambs and Essex – on the sunny southern slopes of the village, which combined with the perfect chalky soil conditions (the same chalk seam that runs through Northern France) makes for very happy grapes.